bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

   // The `config` is a user-supplied value in Bucket that can be dynamically evaluated
   // with respect to the current context.
 Here, it is assumed that one could either get
-  // a config value that maches the context or not. const question = config?.question ??
-"Tell us what you think of Huddles"
+  // a config value that matches the context or not. const question = config?.question ??
+"Tell us what you think of Huddles";

   // Use `requestFeedback` to create "Send feedback" buttons easily for specific
   // features.
 This is not related to `track` and you can call them individually. requestFeedback({ title: question });